 To be considered for this position, applications must be received by May 24, 2017.

 The Curry School of Education and the University of Virginia are Equal Opportunity/Affirmative Action employers.
 We seek to build a culturally diverse intellectual environment and welcome applications from women, minorities, veterans, and persons with disabilities.

 Required Specific Degree/Training: A Bachelor's Degree is required

 Preferred Minimum Level of Experience: Some - up to 4 years

-Required Computer Applications: Microsoft Office Suite (Word, Excel, Access, and Outlook)
+Required Computer Applications: MS Office (Word, Excel, Outlook)